Does Car Insurance Cover Battery Replacement and Damage?

 If your vehicle is involved in a crash and the battery pack is damaged as a result, collision coverage pays for the repair or replacement — minus your deductible.
 This applies equally to traditional 12-volt batteries, hybrid battery packs, and large EV battery systems.

-One important nuance: insurers sometimes prefer to total a vehicle rather than repair a severely damaged EV battery.
-The cost of replacing an EV battery pack can rival or exceed the car's market value, making a total loss declaration more economical for the insurer.
+One important nuance: insurers frequently prefer to total a vehicle rather than repair a severely damaged EV battery.
+Even minor impacts that compromise the battery casing can prompt a write-off, since battery replacement costs can easily exceed 50–60% of the vehicle's market value — making a total loss declaration more economical for the insurer.
+Battery packs represent roughly 30–40% of a vehicle's total value.

 Pincher's Pro Tip

 If your EV is declared a total loss, you'll receive the vehicle's actual cash value.
-Make sure your policy includes gap insurance if you owe more on your loan than the car is currently worth — this is especially important for new EVs with steep depreciation.
+Make sure your policy includes gap insurance if you owe more on your loan than the car is currently worth — this is especially important for new EVs, which can depreciate 45–55% within the first three years.

 Compare Car Insurance Rates in Ohio